Linux-RISC/IRIX-diskless-workstation/README.md

 <br>
 <h2>Procedure</h2>
 <h3>1.
 Creating a directory to store the diskless tree</h3>
 C1.
-The directory /home/irix/i/diskless is created an shared via NFS.<br>
+The directory /home/irix/i/diskless is created an shared via NFS.
 You can choose between local shared tree generation (complex but faster) and shared tree generation over network (easier but slower):<br>

 ```mermaid
 graph TD;